-The Resources considered for mining were based on the JORC 2012 Mineral Resource Estimate that was announced on 6 December 2016.
-The Ore Reserve is based only on the Measured and Indicated Mineral Resource (see ASX announcement of 6 December 2016) and is summarised in Table 1.
+The Resources considered for mining are based on the JORC 2012 Mineral Resource Estimate (see ASX announcement of 19 December 2018).
+The Ore Reserve is based only on the Measured and Indicated Mineral Resources in the current mining schedule which is summarised in Table 2.